TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.26.md

 ---

-Verily I say unto thee, thou shalt by no means come out thence, till thou have paid the last farthing.
+Most certainly I tell you, you shall by no means get out of there, until you have paid the last penny.